DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

 procedure, see [`runtime-install-pipeline.md`](runtime-install-pipeline.md).

-PiNozCam RCs use one immutable distribution boundary: the GitHub Release holds all nine runtime Wheels and their checksum manifest.
-The five portable CPU and GPU Wheels may also be published to PyPI later through a separate approved workflow.
+PiNozCam RCs use one immutable distribution boundary: the GitHub Release holds all twelve runtime Wheels and their checksum manifest.
+The six portable CPU and GPU Wheels may also be published to PyPI later through a separate approved workflow.